Siduka/seattleairbnbopenData/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-You can find the Licensing for the data, raw data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/data).
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/data).